Safe Winter Walking Campaign

 Materials, Resources and People Needed for the Activities:

 Background Research and Planning

-Literature Search: Up-to-date academic articles, web sources, and newspaper articles on the topic of safe winter walking, provided by the Loop Library Service.
+Literature Search: Up-to-date academic articles, web sources, and newspaper articles on the topic of safe winter walking, provided by the Loop Knowledge Centre.

 Article: This article was written for Boomer magazine (pages 8-10).
 Get in touch with your local news outlet and write a piece about your topic of interest.

 PowerPoint Presentation: A generic presentation that can be adapted for your local area contact information, special considerations and resources.